-In this tutorial we will show you how to install and configuration of Let’s Encrypt SSL with Nginx on your Ubuntu server.
+In this tutorial, we will show you how to install Let’s Encrypt SSL on Ubuntu with Apache.
 For those of you who didn’t know, LetsEncrypt is a free open certificate authority (CA) that provides free certificates for websites and other services.
-The service, which is backed by the Electronic Frontier Foundation, Mozilla, Cisco Systems, and Akamai.
+The service, is backed by the Electronic Frontier Foundation, Mozilla, Cisco Systems, and Akamai.
 Unfortunately, LetsEncrypt.org certificates currently have a 3 month lifetime.
 This means you’ll need to renew your certificate quarterly for now.

 Install Let’s Encrypt SSL on Ubuntu With Apache